 We believe that language learning is one of the most enjoyable and rewarding experiences that life can offer.
 Modern Languages prepare you for modern life.

-Our popular French, German and Spanish GCSE courses follow the AQA specification.
+Our popular French and Spanish GCSE courses follow the AQA specification.
 Learning a Modern Language at GCSE will develop each student’s ability to understand and use the language effectively for practical communication in a wide variety of everyday situations.
 The subject also promotes skills which have a wider application such as analysis, drawing inferences and memorising.
 Students will develop a good understanding of grammar and gain insights into other cultures.

 We also have some legacy German with the last cohort studying German being currently in Upper 4 (2022-2023 academic year).